skeoop/skeoop.github.io/uml/UML_practice.md

 ## UML Practice

-1. Draw a UML class diagram of this code.
+Problem 1.
+Draw a UML class diagram of this code.
 Show relationships between classes and multiplicity of association.

 ```java
 class Person {
     private String name;